 Since October of 2012, 538 new craft businesses have opened, including 285 new craft breweries, 96 wineries, 95 distilleries, 39 new cideries and 23 new producers that are licensed to produce multiple types of alcoholic beverages.
 In the last year alone, 64 new craft breweries, 22 new wineries, 15 new craft distilleries and seven new cideries have opened in New York State.

 The resurgence of New York’s craft manufacturing industry has touched all corners of the state, with every region experiencing significant gains.
 The growth of craft beverage businesses by region can be found here.
+Those breaking into the industry will want to arm themselves with knowledge of all the latest advancements that they may want to make use of in their own business in order to keep up or pull ahead of the competition.
+Things like ERP for Manufacturing are already used by the industry leaders, so why wouldn’t you follow their example and look into benefiting from it yourself?

 The growth of the state’s craft beverage industry has also directly benefited New York’s farmers by increasing the demand for locally sourced farm products.
 According to Cornell University, the acreage of hops grown in New York has nearly doubled from 2014 to 2016, and the acreage of malting barley has increased by 374 percent in the same two-year period – from 422 to approximately 2,000 acres.
 New York is also now home to 13 malt houses, all of which have opened following the creation of the new farm brewery license.
 At the same time, the growth of agri-tourism in the craft beverage sector further bolsters New York’s massive $100 billion tourism industry.